inspektor-gadget/inspektor-gadget/docs/guides/opensnoop.md

 ---

 The opensnoop gadget watches files that programs in pods open.
-Pods can be selected by Kubernetes labels, pod names, namespaces, and nodes.

 Here we deploy a small demo pod "mypod":

 ```